simmone/racket-simple-qr/simple-qr/verify/express/content/_index.md

-# Express each step of QR code write
+# Explain each step of QR code write

 ## encoding data: